Frequently Asked Questions - UMAT

 Getting into Medicine:

-UMAT is one of three criteria used by most Australian and NZ universities in selecting students into high demand health related careers such as medicine and dentistry:
+UMAT is one of three criteria used by NZ and Australian universities in selecting students into high demand health related careers such as medicine and dentistry:

 1. UMAT (Undergraduate Medicine and Health Sciences Admission Test)